Search | Directories | Reference Tools

 ECON 300 Intermediate Microeconomics (5) SSc

 Analysis of decisions by individuals and by firms and of outcomes in factor and product markets.
 Policy issues and applications.
-Prerequisite: ECON 200; either MATH 112, MATH 124, MATH 127, MATH 134, or MATH 145.
+Prerequisite: ECON 200; and either MATH 112, MATH 124, or MATH 134.
 Offered: AWSpS.

 View course details in MyPlan: ECON 300